Top 10 Places to Camp In and Around Sac

 RV Ready to Rumble?

 Welcome to the Cal Expo RV Park, a little slice of recreational heaven right in the heart of Sacramento.
-This RV park is fully equipped with all the hookups you need for your RV, offering 30- and 50-amp service.
+This RV park is fully equipped with all the hookups you need for your RV and offers 30—and 50-amp service.

 But that's not all!
 The park is packed with amenities to make your stay as comfortable as possible.
 Want to bring your furry friend?
 Visit their newly constructed dog park!
 Need to do some laundry?
 No problem, they've got laundry facilities.
 And, of course, there are restrooms with showers and a convenience store for all your needs.

 And the cherry on top?
 You're just a stone's throw away from some of Sacramento's top attractions.
-You can take a trip back in time at the California State Railroad Museum or have a fun-filled day at the Sacramento Zoo.
+You can take a trip back in time at the California State Railroad Museum and other Old Sacramento Waterfront events and attractions or have a fun-filled day with the family at the Sacramento Zoo.
 So pack your bags and get ready for an unforgettable adventure at Cal Expo RV Park!

 6. Juniper Campground